 - a) A DEA Provider must meet the Order-routing Eligibility Requirement set out in the LME Rulebook.
-These include being an investment firm, as defined under the UK Regulated Activities Order ("RAO"), which has permission under Part 4A of the Financial Services and Markets Act 2000 ("FSMA") to carry on a regulated activity being any of the 'investment services or activities' defined under s 417 of FSMA.
-They also include being a qualifying credit institution that has permission under Part 4A of FSMA to carry on the regulated activity of 'accepting deposits', as specified in the RAO; - b) A DEA Provider shall conduct a due diligence assessment of its prospective DEA Clients to ensure that they meet the requirements set out in UK RTS 6 and the LME Rulebook; - c) The due diligence assessment referred to above shall cover: - (i) the governance and ownership structure of the prospective DEA Client; - (ii) the types of strategies to be undertaken by the prospective DEA Client; - (iii) the operational set-up, the systems, the pre-trade and post-trade controls and the real time monitoring of the prospective DEA Client.
-The Member allowing DEA Clients to use third-party trading software for accessing the LME shall ensure that the software includes pre-trade controls that are equivalent to the pre-trade controls set out in MiFID II; - (iv) the responsibilities within the prospective DEA Client for dealing with actions and errors; - (v) the historical trading pattern and behaviour of the prospective DEA Client; - (vi) the level of expected trading and order volume of the prospective DEA Client; - (vii) the ability of the prospective DEA Client to meet its financial obligations to the Member; and - (viii) the disciplinary history of the prospective DEA Client, where available. - d) Where a DEA Provider intends on allowing a DEA Client to provide DEA to its own clients (sub-delegation), approval is required by the LME before access is granted.
-The DEA Provider shall ensure that the DEA Client has a due diligence framework that is at least equivalent to that set out in this section; - e) As set out in UK RTS 6, a DEA Provider shall: - i. review its due diligence assessment processes at least annually; and - ii. carry out an annual risk-based reassessment of the adequacy of its DEA Clients' systems and controls, in particular taking into account changes to the scale, nature or complexity of their trading activities or strategies, changes to their staffing, ownership structure, trading or bank account, regulatory status, financial position and whether a DEA Client has expressed an intention to sub-delegate the access it receives from the DEA Provider;
+These include notably being an investment firm, as defined under the UK Regulated Activities Order ("RAO"), which has permission under Part 4A of the Financial Services and Markets Act 2000 ("FSMA") to carry on a regulated activity being any of the 'investment services or activities' defined under section 417 of FSMA.
+They also include being a qualifying credit institution that has permission under Part 4A of FSMA to carry on the regulated activity of 'accepting deposits', as specified in the RAO.
+A DEA Provider may also be a third country firm and (a) the provision of DEA by that firm is subject to the exclusion in Article 72 of the RAO; or (b) is providing DEA in the course of exercising rights under article 46.1 of the UK version of the Markets in Financial Instruments Regulation ("UK MiFIR"); or (c) is a third country firm which does not come within (a) or (b) and is otherwise permitted to provide DEA under FSMA; - b) A DEA Provider shall conduct a due diligence assessment of its prospective DEA Clients to ensure that they meet the requirements set out in UK MiFID RTS 6 and the LME Rulebook; - c) The due diligence assessment referred to above shall cover: - i. the governance and ownership structure of the prospective DEA Client; - ii. the types of strategies to be undertaken by the prospective DEA Client; - iii. the operational set-up, the systems, the pre-trade and post-trade controls and the real time monitoring of the prospective DEA Client.
+The Member allowing DEA Clients to use thirdparty trading software for accessing the LME shall ensure that the software includes pretrade controls that are equivalent to the pre-trade controls set out in UK MiFID Framework and/or FCA Handbook; - iv. the responsibilities within the prospective DEA Client for dealing with actions and errors; - v. the historical trading pattern and behaviour of the prospective DEA Client; - vi. the level of expected trading and order volume of the prospective DEA Client; - vii. the ability of the prospective DEA Client to meet its financial obligations to the Member; and - viii. the disciplinary history of the prospective DEA Client, where available. - d) Where a DEA Provider intends on allowing a DEA Client to provide DEA to its own clients (subdelegation), approval is required by the LME before access is granted.
+The DEA Provider shall ensure that the DEA Client has a due diligence framework that is at least equivalent to that set out in this section; - e) As set out in UK MiFID RTS 6, a DEA Provider shall:

+- i. review its due diligence assessment processes at least annually; and - ii. carry out an annual risk-based reassessment of the adequacy of its DEA Clients' systems and controls, in particular taking into account changes to the scale, nature or complexity of their trading activities or strategies, changes to their staffing, ownership structure, trading or bank account, regulatory status, financial position and whether a DEA Client has expressed an intention to sub-delegate the access it receives from the DEA Provider;